-Civility is defined as an authentic respect for others that requires time, presence, willingness to engage in genuine discourse and intention to seek common ground (Clark, 2010).
-In alignment with Provision 1.5 of the ANA Code of Ethics for Nurses with Interpretive Statements, which requires all nurses to create an ethical environment and culture of civility and kindness, treating colleagues, coworkers, employees, students, and patients with dignity and respect" (p.4), students are responsible for exhibiting such behaviors in the classroom and clinical setting.
+Students enrolled in the SNHS baccalaureate nursing program are expected to conduct themselves in a manner that upholds the values of this institution of higher education.
+Each student is obligated to refrain from violating academic ethics and maintaining high standards of conduct with civility which is defined as an authentic respect for others that requires time, presence, willingness to engage in genuine discourse and intention to seek common ground (Clark, 2010) In addition, the School of Nursing upholds the professional code of ethics established in the Code of Ethics for Nurses (ANA, 2015) which requires all nurses to create an ethical environment and culture of civility and kindness, treating colleagues, coworkers, employees, students, and patients with dignity and respect" (p.4), students are responsible for exhibiting such behaviors in the classroom and clinical setting.